vlad-timotei/wpgp-tools/README.md

  <br>

 **II.
 History Count** counts (regardless of string status) types of strings in History for the respective string; doesn't count itself.
+It also checks if there are multiple current translations for the same string and will show a visual status of this check: ❌ or ✔️.

 **III.
 History Tools in Translation History** enables or disables these tools on History pages opened trough a link.